 VyprVPN is a veteran provider that has beaten the geographic restrictions on content from Netflix, Hulu, and other popular streaming channels.
 It’s also a solid option for users in China who need to bypass the Great Firewall.
 The VPN is not only agile, it’s also a strong performer, featuring high-end encryption and fast download speeds.
 Our only complaint is that VyprVPN does log your real IP address for 30 days.

 The company operates VyprDNS, it’s own private and encrypted DNS service, which assists in unblocking and keeping your browsing habits safe.
 Unfortunately, subscribers can’t use VyprDNS separately from VyprVPN.

 A custom app is available for routers running Tomato firmware.
 If you’re a DD-WRT user, check out the website for instructions on how to set up OpenVPN.
 Or if you want to skip the hassle, try one of the pre-flashed routers for sale on Flashrouters.

-UNBLOCKS IN BROWSER:VyprVPN is user friendly.
+UNLIMITED DATA USAGE:VyprVPN is user friendly.
 Nice speeds and uptime as all servers are owned by VyprVPN.
 Not the cheapest option.
 30-day money-back guarantee.